Proportional Fairness in Obnoxious Facility Location: Randomized Mechanisms

 \section{Randomized Mechanisms}

 By using randomized mechanisms, we can achieve a better price of fairness for 2-IFS and 2-UFS, and overcome the incompatibility with strategyproofness.
-We define a randomized mechanism as a probability distribution over deterministic mechanisms, and an agent's utility as its expected distance from the facility.
+We define a \emph{randomized mechanism} as a probability distribution over deterministic mechanisms, and an agent's utility as its expected distance from the facility.

-In the randomized setting, the optimal approximation of IFS and UFS for which a solution always exists is $\alpha=2$.
-This can be easily seen by setting 1 agent at $\frac{1}{2}$.
+In the randomized setting, the optimal approximation of IFS and UFS for which a solution always exists is $\alpha=2$, as seen by setting 1 agent at $\frac{1}{2}$.
 Our fairness axioms are adapted as follows: